2020 Serbian local elections: Raška District

 Local elections were held in the two cities (Kraljevo and Novi Pazar) and the three other municipalities of the Raška District.
 The Serbian Progressive Party and its allies won majority victories in the predominantly Serb municipalities of Kraljevo, Raška, and Vrnjačka Banja.
 The Sandžak Democratic Party won in the predominantly Bosniak city of Novi Pazar, while the Party of Democratic Action of Sandžak won in Tutin, also a predominantly Bosniak community.

 Kraljevo

 Results of the election for the City Assembly of Kraljevo:

 Incumbent mayor Predrag Terzić of the Serbian Progressive Party was confirmed for another term in office after the election.

+United Serbia parliamentarian Marija Jevđić was re-elected to the city assembly from the second position on the Socialist-led list.

+Parliamentarian Vesna Nikolić Vukajlović led the Radical Party's list.

+Predrag Terzić resigned on 30 October 2023 to prompt a new local election later in the year and was appointed as leader of a provisional authority.

 Novi Pazar

 Results of the election for the City Assembly of Novi Pazar:

-Incumbent mayor Nihat Biševac of the Sandžak Democratic Party was confirmed for another term in office after the election.
+Incumbent mayor Nihat Biševac of the Sandžak Democratic Party was confirmed for another term in office after the election, leading a coalition government that also included the Serbian Progressive Party's alliance.

 Candidates elected on the Justice and Reconciliation Party list included Amela Lukač Zoranić (list position #5) Jahja Fehratović (#6) and Misala Pramenković (#10).
 Fehratović resigned his seat on 21 December 2020.

-Parliamentarian Enis Imamović was elected from the second position on the SDA list.
-He resigned on 6 August 2021.
+The SDA list included Enis Imamović (#2) and Ahmedin Škrijelj (#3).
+Imamović resigned on 6 August 2021.

+Biševac resigned as mayor on 30 October 2023 to prompt a new election later in the year and was appointed as leader of a provisional authority.